Global March to Gaza

 The Global March to Gaza (GMTG), also referred to as the Gaza Solidarity Convoy, was a civilian-led, international initiative to march from Arish, Egypt, to the Rafah border crossing with the Gaza Strip in Palestine, intended to begin on 15 June 2025.
-Participants planned to establish a protest camp on the Egyptian side of the border, with the goals of peacefully breaking the Israeli blockade of Gaza, providing humanitarian aid to the Gaza Strip, stopping the genocide in Gaza, establishing a humanitarian corridor, and exposing Israeli war crimes.
+Participants planned to establish a protest camp on the Egyptian side of the border, with the goals of peacefully breaking the Israeli blockade of Gaza, providing humanitarian aid to the Gaza Strip, stopping the alleged genocide in Gaza, establishing a humanitarian corridor, and exposing Israeli war crimes.
 The Tunisian and Libyan delegation of the march, the Soumoud Convoy, began on 9 June in Tunis and passed Tripoli, before being blocked in Sirte by the Libyan National Army in eastern Libya, and cancelling the convoy after 13 arrests, on the same day as the march.

 For the march, up to 4,000 people had planned to gather in Arish and march for a few days to the Egyptian border with the Gaza Strip.
 By 16 June, the march had been cancelled by organisers after more than 200 people had been detained in Cairo.
 Nearly 500 activists were deported, passports confiscated, and clashes occurred with Egyptian authorities near Ismailia.
 Among those detained were Irish politician Paul Murphy, a Turkish MP, and former U.S. diplomat Hala Rharrit.
 Organisers had requested that Egypt permit the march, intiailly vowing to continue attempts to reach Rafah.
 Israeli Minister of Defence Israel Katz strongly opposed the protest, declaring that the Israeli military would take action if necessary.
 The initiative evolved into a solidarity movement known as Global Movement to Gaza.